-Standard 33: Client discharge from services due to behavioral reasons must be a last resort.
+Standard 32: Client discharge from services due to behavioral reasons must be a last resort.

-When clients behave in ways that cause harm to the staff of a program, they may be discharged from services and the recipient agency.
+When clients behave in ways that cause harm to program staff, they may be discharged from services and the subrecipient agency.

-If the client cannot reasonably access services at another clinic, and discharge would result in the lack of access to medical care, clients cannot be discharged for behavioral reasons.
-In these situations, modifications will be made outlining when and with whom the client can access the clinic.
+If the client is receiving OAHS and cannot reasonably access such services at another clinic, and discharge would result in the lack of access to medical care, clients cannot be discharged for behavioral reasons.
+In these situations, modifications must be made outlining when and with whom the client can access the clinic.
 In any instances of this nature, the HIV Care Services Coordinator can be contacted for technical assistance.